bobabots253/bobadocs/docs/frc-competition/aspects-of-competition.md

 Listed below are some factors taken into account during strategy discussions.

 - teams’ strategy in prior matches
-- team rank
 - recent team performance
 - strengths and weaknesses of robots
-- synergies among robots
+- synergy among robots

 Much of this information should already be documented in the team’s scouting data before alliance members meet.
+Our strategy comes together for a strategy discussion before the next alliance strategy discussion where the strategy lead, superscouters, and drive team meet with other teams in future matches to discuss strategy for those matches.
 Teams should come into an alliance strategy discussion with their own strategy in mind.
-Alliance discussions can be seen as a way to mesh individual team strategies and identify synergies.

 ### Alliance Selection